lviggiano/www.aeonbits.org/about.md

 - Movies, music, books
 - Traveling with good company

 I used to practice boxe, but I stopped some time ago.
-I also used to have a technical blog (www.newinstance.it) but it exploded some time ago when I had issues with my hosting provider, I still have the backup, maybe one day I'll port all the contents from Wordpress to this site.
+I also used to have a technical blog (www.newinstance.it) but it exploded when I had issues with my hosting provider, I still have the backup, maybe one day I'll port all the contents from Wordpress to this site.
 Or maybe not :-)